gotreasa/gotreasa-berlin-clock/_NOTES.md

 ## Pomodoro 2

 - 🚧 Handle the second light is on
-  - 🚧 Setup the API test
+  - ✅ Setup the API test
   - 🚧 Setup the BDD test
   - ⚠ Setup the unit tests

+## Pomdoro 3

+- 🚧 Handle the second light is on
+  - 🚧 Setup the BDD test
+  - ⚠ Setup the unit tests
+  - ⚠ Implement the functionality